 We've all certainly been waiting quite a while for PvZ and Peggle to shed their Amazon Appstore exclusivity and land in the Android Market.
 That day has finally arrived, but it's not all good in the hood - in typical EA fashion, many users are getting the old "your device is not supported" crap when trying to install either game.

 In case you don't recall, the original creator of both games, PopCap, was purchased by EA for a cool $1.3 Billion back in July.
+EA is known for having less-than-ideal device support, and it looks like these two games are no exception.

 Update 6/21/11: The game just went live on the Amazon Appstore, go get it!